mauroservienti/milestone.github.io/_posts/on-working-standing-up-8-years-later.md

 ## Am I still satisfied?

 Absolutely yes.
-I would never no go back.
+I would never go back.
 I work standing up most of the day.
 I sit down only for two reasons:

 - To read long chunks of text.
 For some reason, I'm unable to read for a long time standing up.
 - When I'm too tired.
-For example, the 3yo disrupted the night.
+For example, the 3yo disrupted my sleep last night.

 ## Current setup